 Social work is one of the noblest professions in the world, and the role of a social worker involves making a positive impact in the lives of the people they serve.
 Job prospects for social workers are promising, and the demand will only grow in the next few years.
 According to the Bureau of Labor Statistics, social work jobs will grow at 13 percent through 2028.
 90,700 new jobs will be added to the field by 2029, much faster than average.

 Students with a social work degree are poised for success and growth in the field.
-While the growth prospects are great for those with a graduate degree, bachelor of social work degree holders can also land some of the highest-paying social work jobs.
+While the growth prospects are great for those with a graduate degree, bachelor of social work degree holders can also land some of the highest-paid social work jobs.

-Social work professionals work in diverse settings like nonprofits and government agencies.
+Social workers work in diverse settings like nonprofits and government agencies.
 They can work as caseworkers for patients assigned to them, work with related agencies to help people in distress, refer patients for social and community services.
 Licensed social workers and those in applied specialties have the potential to make much more.